The feast of saints Monica and Augustine27 Aug 2019, by Augustinians in

-The feast of St. Monica and St. Augustine should go beyond mere memorial to inspire the spirit of determination in us, she never gave up, and St. Augustine haven found God never let him go.
-Our world needs to rediscover God, and world leaders need to be reminded of the fact that “Unless the Lord builds the house, the builders labor in vain “(Psalm 127:1).
-We are all invited to rebuild our world, just as St. Augustine’s conversion is anchored on the prayers and entreaties of his mother Monica, so also the greatness of our world is anchored on our individual sincerity and prayer.
+The feast of St. Monica and St. Augustine should go beyond mere memorials to inspire the spirit of determination in us, she never gave up, and St. Augustine haven found God; he never let him go.
+Our world needs to rediscover God, and world leaders need to be reminded that “Unless the Lord builds the house, the builders labor in vain “(Psalm 127:1).
+We are all invited to rebuild our world; just as St. Augustine’s conversion is anchored on the prayers and petitions of his mother, Monica, the greatness of our world is anchored on our sincerity and prayer.

 May Saint Monica and St. Augustine pray for us.